vrmarcelino/MetaModels/README.md

 dRep dereplicate 1_drep_genomes -g 0_all_HQ_bins/*.fna --genomeInfo checkm_all.csv -p 24 -pa 0.95 --SkipSecondary
 ```
 <br />
-Taxonomic classification was performed with GTDBtk (Chaumeil et al 2019):
+Taxonomic classification was performed with GTDBtk (Chaumeil et al 2019).
+This step was performed in our Nectar instance (instead of our HPC) because HPC servers often have issues with pplacer (they think they need more memory than they actually need).
+We placed the metagenome bins into folders containing 1000 bins each (temp_bins_xx), and run GTDBtk:

 ```
 gtdbtk classify_wf --genome_dir 4_Classification/temp_bins_0 --out_dir 4_Classification/gtdb.outdir.0 --cpus 64
 ```